-The generic behavior of the CFPs of the system is the following: Initially, for very weak coupling strengths $\varepsilon \gtrsim 0.0$, the system has two steady states (CFP-I and CFP-II), when both the spins of the coupled top are in the same direction ($X$-direction) with zero magnetization along $Z$-axis, as shown in Fig. \ref{Fig5}.
-This figure schematically shows that the steady states CFP-I and CFP-II are distinguished from the direction of the spin of individual top: for CFP-I, both the spins are along negative $X$ direction, whereas for CFP-II case, the spins are along positive $X$-direction.
-These two steady states correspond to symmetry-unbroken stable fixed points.
-At some critical values of the coupling strength $\varepsilon = \varepsilon_{\rm c}$, the steady states become unstable and transition from the CFP-I state to the CFP-III state by bifurcation.
-However, the critical value $\varepsilon_{\rm c}$ is different for the steady states CFP-I and CFP-II.
-The CFP-I state bifurcates and forms a pair of symmetry-broken anti-ferromagnetic CFP-III states at the critical point.
-On the other hand, the CFP-II state bifurcates at a different critical point and forms a ferromagnetic steady state CFP-IV.
+The generic behavior of the CFPs of the system is the following: Initially, for very weak coupling strengths $\varepsilon \gtrsim 0.0$, the system has two fixed points (CFP-I and CFP-II), when both the spins of the coupled top are in the same direction ($X$-direction) with zero magnetization along the $Z$-axis, as shown in Fig. \ref{Fig4}.
+This figure schematically shows that CFP-I and CFP-II are distinguished from the direction of the spin of the individual top: for CFP-I, both spins are along the negative $X$-direction, whereas for the CFP-II case, the spins are along the positive $X$-direction.
+These two fixed points correspond to symmetry-unbroken stable fixed points.
+At some critical values of the coupling strength $\varepsilon = \varepsilon_{\rm c}$, the classical fixed points become unstable and transition from the CFP-I to the CFP-III by bifurcation in energies.
+However, the critical value $\varepsilon_{\rm c}$ differs for CFP-I and CFP-II.
+The CFP-I state bifurcates and forms a pair of symmetry-broken anti-ferromagnetic states, CFP-III, at a critical point.
+On the other hand, the CFP-II state bifurcates at a different critical point and forms a ferromagnetic state, CFP-IV.
 These transitions are shown by a schematic diagram in Fig. \ref{Fig4}.

-We now present a detailed analysis of the QPT and DT for the torsion-free and nonzero torsional cases of the coupled top.
-In the left column of Fig. \ref{Fig4}, we show the variation of the ground and the excited state energies with the coupling strength $\varepsilon$ to analyze the QPT and DT in the system.
+We now present a detailed analysis of the transitions in energies for the torsion-free and nonzero torsional cases of the coupled top.
+In the left column of Fig. \ref{Fig5}, we show the variation of the ground and the excited state energies with the coupling strength $\varepsilon$ to analyze the transition in energies of the system.
 In the right column, we have shown the corresponding variation of the quantum entanglement between the two tops.
-However, here we focus on the QPT and its relation with the entanglement, so we have shown the entanglement for the coupling strengths $\varepsilon \in [0.0, 3.0]$.
+However, here we focus on the transition in energies and its relation with the entanglement, so we have shown the entanglement for the coupling strengths $\varepsilon \in [0.0, 3.0]$.